MaxBossMan1/discord-bot-llm/README.md

 ### Text-to-Speech (TTS)
 - Real-time voice synthesis in voice channels
-- Voice cloning capability using YourTTS
+- Voice cloning capability using ElevenLabs
 - Multiple voice profile support
+- Speaks responses only when users are present in the voice channel
+- Automatically skips TTS when voice channel is empty
-- Speaks responses while also sending text messages
+- Sends text messages regardless of TTS status

 ## Commands